Political Terms used in the United States

 Colony - A country or area under the full or partial political control of another country, typically a distant one, and occupied by settlers from that country.

 Colorism - The set of institutions and practices that privilege those with lighter skin color and discriminate against those with darker skin color.
 Here is an essay in the LA Progressive that addresses colorism.

 Color-Blindness - Non recognition of the significance of race.
-Fosters the systematic denial of racial subordination and the psychological repression of an individual's recognition of that subordination, thereby allowing such subordinating to continue.
+Fosters the systematic denial of racial subordination and the psychological repression of an individual's recognition of that subordination, thereby allowing such subordinating to continue, unaddressed and unabated.
 Source - the Paradox of Power and Privilege

 Commonwealth - a nation, state or other political entity founded on law and united by a compact of the people for the common good.